Control Of Substances Hazardous to Health (COSHH)

 The plan must include:

-1. Preparing procedures and setting up warning and communication systems to enable an appropriate response immediately any incident occurs.
+1. Preparing procedures and setting up warning and communication systems to enable an appropriate response immediately if any incident occurs.

 2. Ensuring that the information on the emergency arrangements is available to those who need to see it including the emergency services.